 Research Training Program (RTP) Scholarships

 Open to current and prospective domestic and international applicants.
 You can explore listed research projects or propose your own.
-Make sure to check the eligibility criteria before applying.
+Make sure to check the eligibility criteria before applying. - Submit an Expression of Interest (EOI) – 1 July to 18 August

 Successful scholarship recipients must enrol and start their HDR course by this date.
-Current Curtin HDR students will start their scholarships from 1st January.
+Current Curtin HDR students will start their scholarships from 1 January.

-Additional Requirements for Current Curtin HDR Students
+Additional requirements for current Curtin HDR students

 To be eligible for centrally supported scholarships, current Curtin HDR students must:

-For more information, please visit the Scholarship Website.
+For more information, please visit the scholarship website.

 RTP Scholarship Procedures